JimMcL/trajr/README.md

 ## Using trajr

 The best way to start is to read the package vignette.
 After installation from CRAN (or from github including vignettes), run `browseVignettes(package = "trajr")`.
+The vignette for the latest released version is available on CRAN at https://cran.r-project.org/web/packages/trajr/vignettes/trajr-vignette.html.

 ## Environment
 <!-- Output from devtools::session_info() -->